AndreGraca3/Gifly/README.md

 3. **Run** `Gifly.exe` to start the app! 🚀
 4. **Open** it by clicking on the system tray icon. ⬇️
 5. **Create** a desktop shortcut for easy access. 🖥️
-6. **Add** it to your Windows startup programs so it launches automatically every boot.
+6. *Optional* If you are on Windows, **add** it to your startup programs so it launches automatically on every boot.
 Do so by creating a shortcut to `Gifly.exe` in the `shell:startup` folder. 🪟

 ## 🛠️ Tech Stack